Ultrafast molecular orbital tomography of a pentacene thin film using time-resolved momentum microscopy at a free-electron laser: Acknowledgement

 \section{Acknowledgement}

-We gratefully acknowledge the contribution of the late Prof. Wilfried Wurth to this paper.
-We thank Andreas Oelsner for his technical assistance and the FLASH team for their support during the experiments.
-We acknowledge financial support from the DFG through the W\"urzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter -- \textit{ct.qmat} (EXC 2147, \mbox{project-id 39085490}), the excellence cluster “The Hamburg Centre for Ultrafast Imaging - Structure, Dynamics and Control of Matter at the Atomic Scale” of the Deutsche Forschungsgemeinschaft (DFG EXC 1074) and projects SCHO1260/4-2 and RE1469/12-2.
+This work is dedicated to Prof. Dr. Wilfried Wurth, who passed away on May 8, 2019.
+We thank Andreas Oelsner for his technical assistance.
+We thank Holger Meyer and Sven Gieschen from the University of Hamburg for support of HEXTOF setup.
+The authors would like to thank FLASH for beamtime, and the staff of FLASH for their support during the experiment.
+We acknowledge financial support from the DFG through the W\"urzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter -- \textit{ct.qmat} (EXC 2147, \mbox{project-id 39085490}), the excellence cluster "The Hamburg Centre for Ultrafast Imaging - Structure, Dynamics and Control of Matter at the Atomic Scale" of the Deutsche Forschungsgemeinschaft (DFG EXC 1074), the SFB 925 (project B2), and projects SCHO1260/4-2 and RE1469/12-2.
+M.R. and D. P.-G. acknowledge the support of the Volkswagen Foundation.